Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium bosonization of complex fractional quantum Hall edges

+The resulting $F$ is plotted as a function of interaction parameter $\gamma$ in Fig.~\ref{Fig_fano23}(a).
+For sharp interfaces, the Fano factor $F$ [Eq.~\eqref{eq:gen_fano}], depends only weakly on $\gamma$ at small $\gamma$, but increases rapidly and eventually diverge as $\gamma$ approaches the boundary $\gamma_c\approx0.88$ of the validity regime.
+By contrast, for adiabatic interfaces, $F$ increases already at small $\gamma$ and continues to grow, eventually diverging as $\gamma$ approaches $\gamma_c$.
+The divergent behavior of the Fano factor originates from the singularity of the tunneling noise $S_T$ [Eq.~\eqref{eq:noise_dilute_app}] as $\zeta \rightarrow 1$.
+These features stand in stark contrast to those observed for the $\nu=4/3$ edge; see Fig.~\ref{fig:Fano_plot}(a).

-As discussed in Sec.~\ref{sec:diff_FF}, the range of applicability of our analysis can be extended up to $\zeta<1$ by considering the differential Fano factor $F_d$.
-In the present case, the condition $\zeta<1$ corresponds to interactions in the range $|\gamma|<0.5 \cosh^{-1}3 \approx 0.88$.
+As discussed in Sec.~\ref{sec:diff_FF}, the range of applicability of our analysis can be extended up to $\zeta<3/2$ by considering the differential Fano factor $F_d$.
+In the present case, the condition $\zeta<3/2$ corresponds to interactions in the range $|\gamma| = \gamma_c <0.5 \cosh^{-1}4.5 \approx 1.09$.
 We compute $F_d$ by using Eq.~\eqref{eq:Fano_diff_eval}, with $\zeta$ given by Eq.~\eqref{eq:alpha_beta_23} and with the tunneling charge $e_2^* = |\nu_2|e= e/3$.
 At the point of vanishing bias offset $V_0=0$ (see Sec.~\ref{sec:diff_FF} for details), the parameter $p$ that enters Eq.~\eqref{eq:Fano_diff_eval} is that of Eq.~\eqref{eq:dimensionlessparameter_23} and~\eqref{eq:dimensionlessparameter_23_adiabatic} for sharp and adiabatic interfaces, respectively.
 The resulting $F_d$ is shown as a function of $\gamma$ in Fig.~\ref{Fig_fano23}(b).
-We see that, for both types of interfaces, $F_d$ exhibits a strong dependence on $\gamma$.
+We see that, for both types of interfaces, $F_d$ exhibits a strong dependence on $\gamma $.
 Specifically, $F_d$ decreases when $\gamma$ increases from the non-interacting value $\gamma = 0$ and changes sign at $\gamma = 0.5 \cosh^{-1}1.5 \approx 0.48$ corresponding to $\zeta = 1/2$.
 For adiabatic interfaces, as $\gamma$ increases further, $F_d$ exhibits an upturn and crosses zero again at $\gamma \approx 0.69$, which corresponds to the point where $p$ in Eq.~\eqref{eq:dimensionlessparameter_23_adiabatic} vanishes.
+For both types of interfaces, the differential tunneling conductance $\partial \langle I_T\rangle/ \partial V_0$ [Eq.~\eqref{eq:current_dilute_app_deriv}] diverges as $\gamma$ approaches the boundary $\gamma_c\approx1.09$ of the validity regime, leading to vanishing $F_d$.

+Let us remind the reader that the above results are obtained in the dilute limit, $\mathcal{T}_{u,d} \ll 1$, with corrections to $F$ due to finite values of $\mathcal{T}_{u,d}$ having a relative smallness $ \sim \mathcal{T}_{u,d}^{2-2\zeta}\ll 1$, see the discussion in the end of Sec.~\ref{sec:transport-zeta-less-12} and the Supplemental Material \cite{Supplemental_Material}.
+The role of these corrections thus increases when $\zeta$ approaches unity.
+By the same token, corrections to $F_d$ have a relative smallness $ \sim \mathcal{T}_{u,d}^{3-2\zeta}\ll 1$, and their significance grows when $\zeta$ approaches 3/2.